 Antique Machines at Work - See antique farm equipment come to new life and learn how they work from knowledgeable volunteers

-Sawmill - Watch as members of the crew operate and explain the Krueger Sawmill
+Sawmill - Watch as members of the crew operate and explain a sawmill

 Submit Your Farm Picture

 Share your family’s old or new farm picture to be included in a digital display during the Mid-Lakes Thresheree weekend!

 Photos should be submitted in jpg format and include the farm name, location, and no more than 50 words about the family or farm.
 Images should be emailed to info@ManitowocCountyHistory.org with the subject line “Farm Photo”.

 By submitting material to us, you grant MCHS, its affiliates, and partners use of the material for the Mid-Lakes Thresheree 2019, including the right to use your name and city/state in connection with any such use.
 We reserve the right to modify, reproduce and distribute your material.